Work Get the Job

 Bold citations are referenced in the chapter text.

 Bureau of Labor Statistics.
-“Number of Jobs Held, Labor Market Activity, and Earnings Growth Among the Youngest Baby Boomers.”
+“Number of Jobs, Labor Market Experience, Marital Status, and Health: Results from a National Longitudinal Survey.”
 US Department of Labor News Release.
-March 31, 2015.
-Accessed February 2017.
+August 31, 2021.
+Accessed July 2022.

 Frieder, Rachel E., Chad H. Van Iddekinge, and Patrick H. Raymark.
 “How Quickly Do Interviewers Reach Decisions?
 An Examination of Interviewers’ Decision-Making Time across Applicants.”
 2016.
 Journal of Accupational and Organizational Psychology 89, no. 2 (2016): 223-48.
 Accessed July 2022.